DamianKowalczykDK/Sales-Csv-Watcher/readme.md

 # 📦 Sales CSV Watcher
-A Python-based system to watch a directory for sales CSV files, parse and validate sales data, and generate reports in real time.
+Sales CSV Watcher is a Python-based system that monitors a directory for incoming CSV sales files, parses and validates sales data, and generates insightful reports — now with an interactive Streamlit interface.

 ---
 📁 Project Structure